 The second half of the official video includes location shots from Vienna itself, tapping into the melancholic, historical atmosphere that can drift through the city in the colder months.

-To begin with, Midge Ure sings the chorus in front of Stephansdom cathedral, its multicoloured roof obscured by snow.
+To begin with, Midge Ure sings the chorus in front of Stephansdom cathedral (pictured above), its multicoloured roof obscured by snow.

 Two statues flank Ultravox.
 One shows Hercules killing the hydra, the other has him saving Hesione from a sea monster.